mcconkiee/EMHint/README.md

 ## Overview

-**EMHint** is an iOS class group that easily adds a spotlight-like effect to a view.
-The protocols of EMHintDelegate allow users to override many of the default actions.
+**EMHint** is an iOS class group that easily adds a spotlight-like effect to a view highlighting or hinting at something that may be important on the screen.The protocols of EMHintDelegate allow users to override many of the default actions and views.
+Tapping the black overlay fades it away.

 Great for quick "how to" or tutorials in your app.